Gayanukaa/ESP32-Medibox/README.md

 - **Buzzer**: For audio notifications.
 - **Buttons**: For user interaction.

-## Circuit Diagram

-The complete circuit diagram and simulation can be found on [Wokwi](https://wokwi.com/projects/397603939222652929).

 ## How It Works

 The ESP32 Medibox is designed to help users manage their medication by providing various features: